quangnd2710/interview/src/ReactQuestion.md

 ### Virtual DOM
 + Clone từ DOM thật
 + Sử dụng thuật toán diffing để so sánh vs DOM thật rồi update lên DOM thật, giảm reflow vs repaint -> performent tốt
++ What makes React’s virtual DOM so fast?
+React doesn’t really do anything new.
+It’s just a strategic move.
+What it does is It stores a replica of real DOM in memory.
+When you modify the DOM, it first applies these changes to the in-memory DOM.
+Then, using it’s diffing algorithm, figures out what has really changed.
+Finally, it batches the changes and call applies them on real-dom in one go.
+Thus, minimizing the re-flow and re-paint.

 ### window.reloaded vs dom.reloaded khác j nhau
 + window là gọi khi cả html,js đc load xong còn dom là khi mới chỉ có html chưa có j